jdh4/advanced_traverse/debuggers_profilers/README.md

 ## nsight-sys and compute

 There is no PowerPC GUI so need to do on local machine.
+Available via nvhpc